MarieAshley/oldblog/fathersday.md

 I vividly remember our hotel beds before each camping trip.
 My Dad's blue pack would lay on one, with the tent, food, gear, poncho, flashlight, toothpaste and toothbrush, water filter, clothing, knives, bear can, sleeping bag, and maps spread around.

-###### He would meticulously pack his wireframe with the tent at the bottom, proceeded by clothes, and resting on top all equipment we would need during a hike ordered by the likelihood that we would need a particular item.
+#### He would meticulously pack his wireframe with the tent at the bottom, proceeded by clothes, and resting on top all equipment we would need during a hike ordered by the likelihood that we would need a particular item.

 On the other bed was my green wireframe.
 At first, I attempted to shove everything into my pack in no order, as lazy children would, and so my Dad taught me the importance of thoughtful packing.
-Eventually, I was allowed to pack my own pack.

-We strolled 10 miles until our final decent into Thousand Island Lakes.
-My legs increasingly tired.
-I hated going uphill but learned then that going downhill was much worse for aching feet.
+We strolled 10 miles until our final decent into Thousand Island Lakes, when I learned then that going downhill hurt more than going uphill.

 I remember looking down into Thousand Island Lakes and being blown away by the beauty.
 I had seen marvelous Yosemite and Sequoia.
 However, this kingdom was different because it was beautiful and it was away.

-I was exhausted after hiking 10 miles and requested that we camp on the first beach we found.
-My Dad did not want to be so close to the main trail and so we painfully walked another mile when Dad happily picked out a camping spot by a glacier.
+Dad happily picked out a camping spot by a glacier.
 I immediately set to work.
 I started carving a slide out of the glacier (it wasn't very long) while Dad rested.
 Slowly, I realized that I was becoming rather lumpy.
 Mosquitos were everywhere and decided to feast on me, the main course.
 I ran away screaming and looked over my shoulder at an angry hoard of big greedy-eyed mosquitos.

 After screaming and making a lot of noise running away, Dad convinced me to help him pitch the tent and make dinner.
 We brought stove tops, propane, coffee, hot chocolate, and those horrible little backpacker camping meals.
 I was too hungry to refuse.

-I went to bed, but not before attacking a mosquito that had recently fed.
-Disgusting.

 The next morning felt like a hangover, not that I knew what one felt like back then.
-I was so cold, tired, grumpy, and hungry.
-I just wanted to go home.
-I started to get a bit of altitude sickness too.

 On our hike back I remember mostly talking to my Dad about mosquitos.
 He told me useful bits of information like don't drink still water and consuming pink snow is not a fun way to die.